 - Advertising specific studentships. - Giving candidates access to academic staff to discuss research proposals and ideas prior to application and providing information that will help candidates make an informed decision about applying for a research degree at The Open University. - Ensuring that staff are trained in fair selection procedures, understand their obligations in relation to Equality and Diversity and are supported in upholding Equality and Diversity principles in their ongoing relationships with students. - Logging applications and recording whether the applicant was offered an interview and/or registration with The Open University.
-When appropriate, the data should be anonymized in compliance with the General Data Protection Regulations (GDPR). - Arranging interviews, informal visits and meetings with appropriately trained staff in accordance with the institutional framework determined by QAA Quality Code, the PGRS Strategy, and the fair selection process in place in the faculty. - Agreeing which faculty will lead in the management of a student, where the research topic spans two or more faculties. - Assessing candidates' eligibility to study against the standard regulatory requirements and/or those specific to the research discipline or studentship, fairly and consistently and against other candidates wherever possible. - Checking evidence of qualifications, residency and visa status. - Obtaining academic references. - Ensuring that students are made aware of University policy relating to ethics review and intellectual property, and capturing any potential issues relating to ethics and/or Intellectual Property Rights on the Applicant recommendation form. - Ensuring that the infrastructure is in place to support the student, including supervision, facilities and any contract /funding arrangements.
+When appropriate, the data should be anonymized in compliance with the General Data Protection Regulations (GDPR). - Arranging interviews, informal visits and meetings with appropriately trained staff in accordance with the institutional framework determined by QAA Quality Code, the PGRS Strategy, and the fair selection process in place in the faculty. - Agreeing which faculty will lead in the management of a student, where the research topic spans two or more faculties. - Assessing candidates' eligibility to study against the standard regulatory requirements and/or those specific to the research discipline or studentship, fairly and consistently and against other candidates wherever possible. - Checking evidence of qualifications, residency and visa status. - Obtaining academic references. - Ensuring that students are made aware of University policy relating to ethics review and intellectual property and capturing any potential issues relating to ethics and/or Intellectual Property Rights on the ARF. - Ensuring that the infrastructure is in place to support the student, including

-- Checking any contracts relating to a studentship and ensuring that the relevant information is relayed with the Applicant recommendation form. - Checking that that proposed supervisors have the right to work in the UK and are adequately experienced and meet the academic standard detailed in this guide. - Completing and submitting the Applicant recommendation form at the end of the selection process, if a candidate is successful, or advising the Research Degrees Team (RDT) in the Graduate School if a candidate is unsuccessful. - Sending rejection letters to unsuccessful applicants. - Ensuring that the correct HECoS codes are assigned to the research. - Confirming whether or not ATAS is required for overseas students. - Arranging supervisor payments where such payments lie outside of the norm. - Updating the faculty content on the online prospectus.
+- supervision, facilities, and any contract /funding arrangements. - Ensuring that infrastructure and funding support is in place to support the student, including support for fieldwork - Ensuring that students are aware of the costs involved in undertaking a research degree.
+For overseas students this will include visa costs and the Immigration Health Surcharge and UK living costs.
+For home students this may include explaining the rules relating to the Doctoral Loans. - Ensuring that students consider whether the research degree they are applying for will be recognized within the country in which they later intend to work. - Checking any contracts relating to a studentship and ensuring that the relevant information is relayed with the ARF. - Checking that that proposed supervisors have the right to work in the UK and are adequately experienced and meet the academic standard detailed in this guide. - Completing and submitting the ARF at the end of the selection process, if a candidate is successful, or advising the Research Degrees Team (RDT) in the Graduate School if a candidate is unsuccessful. - Sending rejection letters to unsuccessful applicants. - Ensuring that the correct HECoS codes are assigned to the research. - Confirming whether or not ATAS is required for overseas students. - Arranging supervisor payments where such payments lie outside of the norm. - Updating the faculty content on the online prospectus.